-Nontrade receivables include receivable from insurance companies amounting to P280.38 million and P145.97 million as of December 31, 2019, and 2018, respectively.
+Nontrade receivables include receivable from insurance companies amounting to \$\mathbb{P}280.38\$ million and as of December 31, 2019.
 The remaining balance consists of operational advances, receivable from lessees and interest receivable arising from short-term investments.

 Movement in the allowance for impairment losses is as follows: